-First, we prove the following (obvious) statement: If the optimal partition for a string x' (with respect to y) has size l , and if x = px' contains x' as a suffix, then the optimal partition for x cannot have size smaller than l .
+First, we prove the following (obvious) statement: If an optimal partition for a string x' (with respect to y) has size l , and if x = px' contains x' as a suffix, then an optimal partition for x cannot have size smaller than l .
 If it did, we could restrict that smaller partition to the suffix x', and would thus obtain a smaller partition for x'.

-Now we show that the above statement proves the theorem: A partition $P = (z_1, b_1, ...)$ decomposes $x = z_1b_1x'$, where z_1 is a substring of y, b_1 is the first separating single character, and x' is the remaining suffix of x.
+Now we show that the above statement proves the theorem: A partition $P = (z_0, \langle b_1 \rangle, ...)$ decomposes $x = z_0 b_1 x'$, where z_0 is a substring of y, b_1 is the first separating single character, and x' is the remaining suffix of x.
 The size of such a partition is at least one plus the size of an optimal partition of x'.
 Since the left-to-right partition induces the shortest suffix x', by the above statement, its optimal partition is never larger than all partitions of longer suffixes.

-The statement for the right-to-left partition follows since it is equal to $\overleftarrow{P{\text{lr}}}(\overleftarrow{x},\overleftarrow{y})$.
+The statement for the right-to-left partition follows since it is equal to $P{LR}(\overleftarrow{x}, \overleftarrow{y})$.